|Follow us on|

 Dogs are permitted on leash along the designated walking area east of the tot lot and along cement walkways as posted.

+Sand Dune Park is a great bird watching spot in the South Bay!
 Bob Shanman with Wild Birds Unlimited has spotted at least 163 different species of birds in Manhattan Beach's own Sand Dune Park!
-Find out more on how you can bird watch at Sand Dune Park or visit Wild Birds Unlimited for other great bird sighting locations.

 Sand Dune Reservation System

 The implementation of the reservation system is expected to help keep the use of the Sand Dune at a sustainable level for the neighborhood and reduce maintenance costs.
 The next time you visit the Sand Dune, you may also notice some fencing along the north edge that is in place to protect a vegetative colony of a native, but very rare, flower called the Orcutt’s Yellow Pincushion.
 The Manhattan Beach Sand Dune Park is a treasure for many people and purposes and we hope that you will use and enjoy it respectfully!
-To make your reservation today, click on the button below.
-If you need assistance making a Sand Dune reservation, please read the How to Make a Sand Dune Reservation webpage or call the Parks and Recreation Department at (310) 802-5448, Monday through Friday, 8:00 AM to 5:00 PM.
-Sand Dune reservations cannot be made over the phone or in person, they must be made online.
+Sand Dune reservations cannot be made over the phone or in person, they must be made online, including payment.

-Reservations are required and must be made ten (10) business days in advance.
-For reservations, please call Ada Wallace, Facility Reservations (310) 802-5410.
+Reservations for parties over 15 are required and must be made ten (10) business days in advance.
+For reservations, please contact the Facility Reservations Clerk via email or call (310) 802-5448.
 Please visit the Indoor and Outdoor Facility Price List webpage for price information.